HCMC Marathon 2019: Will You Conquer this Magical City?

 Is it too early to start planning for 2019?
 Not if you’re a runner whose social calendar relies upon careful scheduling and you pride yourself on saving money!

-Talk about a truly international affair: The HCMC Marathon is held at a location that’s become a crossroads for travelers from all parts of the globe, so it makes perfect sense to show up in Saigon, Vietnam, on 13 January 2019 if you see yourself as the cosmopolitan sort and love being in the thick of all things global.
+Talk about a truly worldwide affair: The HCMC Marathon is held at a location that’s become a crossroads for travelers from all parts of the globe, so it makes perfect sense to show up in Saigon, Vietnam, on 13 January 2019 if you see yourself as the cosmopolitan sort and love being in the thick of all things global.

 Sponsored by the Association of Athletics Federations in HCMC and the HCMC Department of Culture and Sports, this annual event turns Saigon into a mecca that could remind you of the Olympics because it's such a melting pot.
 Whether you converse in English, French, Spanish, Japanese or any other tongue, speaking the language of running means you’ll always be understood!

 What were you doing in 1992?
 If you’re 26-years-old, you were just being introduced to the world by your parents and it would be a year or so before you started walking, at which point, you probably moved from crawling to full-on running, portending your athletic future!
 That’s also the year the "Ho Chi Minh City Marathon" was born.
 Who knew it would be bigger, stronger and more exciting 26 years later?

 Over time, the HCMC Run went from a small event hosting 250 athletes from 26 nations to one of the hottest tickets in Southeast Asia, and while the race took a hiatus, it came roaring back in 2013 when Vietnam sports authorities brought it back by popular demand.
 Starting slowly, the reconstituted HCMC Run menu featured three distances: 3km, 5km and 10km.